dkrey/jQueryUI.MulticolumnAutocomplete/README.md

 How to configure columns
 ------------------------
-At the very least, your columns array must specify the **name**, which is the text shown in the header of the column, and the **width**, which is the width of the column.
+At the very least, your columns array must specify the **name**, which is the text shown in the header of the column, and the **minWidth**, which is the minimum width of the column.

 So, if your widget's data source is an array of arrays then your code would look something like this.

 	$("#search").mcautocomplete({
 		showHeader: true,
-		columns: [{ name: 'Make', width: '100px' }, { name: 'Model', width: '80px' }],
+		columns: [{ name: 'Make', minWidth: '100px' }, { name: 'Model', minWidth: '80px' }],
 		source: [['Mustang', 'Ford'], ['Camero', 'Chevy'], ['Charger', 'Dodge']],
 		select: function(event, ui) {
 			// Sets the input to the 'Make' column when item is selected.